 7)Around—We can see many people around us without homes.

-8)Behind—They will hide behind the tree to protect from the rain.
+8)Behind—They will hide behind the tree to protect themselves from the rain.

 5)how to use Prepositions following the verbs and adjectives